CompGenomeLab/lemur-manu/manuscript.md

 O.A. is supported by TUBITAK 2232 International Fellowship for Outstanding Researchers Program and Young Scientist Grant (BAGEP) awarded by Science Academy, Turkey.

 ### Authors' contributions

 OA, AS, LL-B and ADY conceived of the project and designed the experiments.
-Mouse lemur tissue was acquired by ADY and PAL, cell lines were prepared by AB providing reagents for immortalization (hTERT construct).
-LL-B performed experimental assays, XR-seq and RNA-seq experiments.
-VOK, UA and ZK performed computational analyses.
-OA interpreted the data and wrote the first draft.
-All authors have read, revised and approved the final manuscript.

-OA, AS, LL-B and ADY conceived of the project and designed the experiments.
 Mouse lemur tissue was acquired by ADY and PAL, mouse lemur fibroblasts were established by AB and PAL.
 LL-B performed experimental assays, XR-seq and RNA-seq experiments.
 VOK, UA and ZK performed computational analyses.
 OA interpreted the data and wrote the first draft.
 All authors have read, revised and approved the final manuscript.